nirxnjxnCodeS/keyloggerextended/README.md

 # keyloggerextended
 This repository contains an advanced keylogger designed for educational purposes.
-The keylogger

-This repository contains an advanced keylogger designed for educational purposes.
 The keylogger includes a range of functionalities to gather comprehensive information from the target system.
 Key features include:

 - **Basic Keylogging**: Captures all keystrokes made on the target system.